-Food carts are everywhere; Jimmy’s Fresh Food is at 72nd and Columbus.
+Food carts are everywhere, their numbers growing; Jimmy’s Fresh Food is at 72nd and Columbus.
 Where I grew up, the local fair had a joint called Jimmy’s Lunch.
 Good karma name.

-I go to Jimmy’s for a coffee or a cold drink, from time to time.
+From time to time I go to Jimmy’s for a coffee or a cold drink.

 It’s a workingman’s lunch spot—no seats, no tables, open air, low prices, hot food.
 No one says ‘no smoking’.
-Three guys work this 4’x10′ trailer.
+Two guys work this 4’x10′ trailer.
 It comes and goes, every day.
-That’s the rule, if you run a lunch trailer.
-And if you do, be strong.
+That’s the rule, if you run a lunch trailer and if you do, be strong.

 Who gets the best spots?
 Vendors mostly police themselves—no encroaching.
 If they do, something bad usually happens.